 What is most incredible about all of these festivals is that you will be surrounded by the country's most beautiful mountains, rivers, and landscapes.
 So, no matter what festival you choose to attend, you are sure to have a memorable time in the breathtaking and oftentimes eccentric West.

-Get out and experience the most amazing winter fun at these unique celebrations.
-The western part of the United States is brimming with amazing winter-themed festivals, activities, and more!
+Get out and experience the most amazing fun at these unique celebrations.
+The western part of the United States is brimming with amazing snowy-themed festivals, activities, and more!

 January 14-15, 2017